Megan Rapinoe says women's teams cannot win without gay players after USA beat France

 By Joe Shread

-Megan Rapinoe insisted women's sides cannot succeed "without gays on your team" after her match-winning performance for USA against France on Friday night.
+Megan Rapinoe says women's sides cannot succeed "without gays on your team" after her match-winning performance for USA against France on Friday night.

-The US winger scored both goals as her team beat the hosts 2-1 in the Women's World Cup quarter-finals to set up a last-four clash with England.
+The winger scored both US goals in Paris as the Americans beat the hosts 2-1 in the Women's World Cup quarter-finals to set up a last-four clash with England.

 The 33-year-old also urged her team-mates to "think hard" about whether they would do the same.
 In return, Trump accused Rapinoe of "disrespect" and told her to focus on winning the trophy.

-Rapinoe has not backed down following Trump's criticism though, saying after the victory over France: "Go gays!
+Rapinoe has not backed down following Trump's riposte though.
+Responding to a question after the victory over France about the significance of her performance coming during Pride month - Friday was the 50th anniversary of the Stonewall Riots in New York City, and the eve of Paris' annual Pride parade - she said: "Go gays!"

-"You can't win a championship without gays on your team - it's never been done before, ever.
-That's science, right there.
+Reiterating the importance of how inclusive the women's game is in general for players who are lesbian, gay or bisexual, Rapinoe added with a smile: "You can't win a championship without gays on your team - it's never been done before, ever.
+That's science, right there!

 "I'm motivated by people who like me, who are fighting for the same things.
 I take more energy from that than from trying to prove anyone wrong.
 That's draining on yourself.